-Next, we explore what the general distributions for all these variables look like.
-From the histograms in the Appendix pages 3-4, we can see several relevant variables are skewed.
+From the histograms, we can see several relevant variables are skewed.
 Since we are interested in examining crime rate, we look closely at the distributions of crime and population and find that they are both right skewed.
-Since these will likely be involved in our model (either crimes or crimes per capita) it is important to keep in mind that a transformation might be necessary.
-The same is true for total income, but not per capita income.
+Since these will likely be involved in our model (either crimes or crimes per capita) it is important to keep in mind that a transformation might be necessary. the same is true for total income, but not per capita income.
 A lot of the other aggregate statistics (total doctors, hospital beds) also look right skewed.